 Although AI have yet to confirm our findings, this has come from a number of trusted sources.
 In the unlikely event that the aggregate will be transported by road if Meldon Quarry is to reopen, then the only other viable and obvious alternative is to transport the ballast by rail.
 This will require a stable, safe and reliable local rail network connecting to the main line, suggesting that the reinstatement of the Oke to Exeter railway line is perhaps more certain now than previously thought.

-More recently, at the beginning of this month, Tor Road over-bridge situated between Okehampton station and Meldon, was cleared of ivy to enable a thorough structural investigation.
+At the beginning of this month, Tor Road over-bridge situated between Okehampton station and Meldon, was cleared of ivy to enable a thorough structural investigation.
 It is our belief that a similar investigation is to take place at Fatherford viaduct near the proposed new Parkway station and Klondyke Road, adjacent to Okehampton station, in the coming weeks.

 There is now a keen appetite at both local and national government level, for the project to succeed as Andrea Davis, Cabinet Member for Infrastructure, Development and Waste at Devon County Council confirmed exclusively to The Moorlander following the investigations and surveys mentioned above.